Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Numerical examples

+We see that TNNMG is about 2~to 3~times faster than operator-splitting.
+The time per degree of freedom stays roughly constant for both methods, independent of the grid resolution.
+Presumably, the superlinear complexity of the direct solver used in the operator-splitting method only shows for larger grids.
+Table~\ref{tbl:2d_iso_times} shows the accumulated normalized run-times for the entire load history.
+It shows that the speed difference for the $h_3$ grid accumulates to a factor of about 3.5 for the AT-1 model.
+For the AT-2 model the difference is only a factor of about~2.
+This is a bit surprising: The factor is larger for the smaller grids, but TNNMG, for the AT-2 model, slows down considerably when going from the $h_2$~grid to the $h_3$~grid.
+This is caused by higher iteration numbers throughout the load history, as can be seen in Figure~\ref{fig:iterations_2d_isotropic}.
+The reason for this behavior is unclear.

-Figure~\ref{fig:walltime_2d_isotropic} and Table~\ref{tbl:2d_iso_times} also show the wall-times for \TNNMGPRE, the TNNMG variant using an inexact local solver.
-It can be observed that using that smoother does lead to lower computation times, but the effect is minor.
-As the computational efforts largely coincide---up to the precomputation of local preconditioned Hessians in \TNNMGPRE---this is not surprising.
+Figure~\ref{fig:walltime_2d_isotropic} and Table~\ref{tbl:2d_iso_times} also show the wall-times for \TNNMGPRE, the TNNMG variant smoothing with an inexact local solver.
+It can be observed that using that smoother decreases the computation time by roughly further 5\% to 30\%.
+This is the effect of precomputing the local preconditioned Hessians in \TNNMGPRE{}.

-Finally, we point out that the AT-1 functional is solved with the same efficiency as the AT-2 one, even though the threshold for damage formation makes it more challenging.
+Finally, we point out that the AT-1 model is solved more quickly than the AT-2 one, even though the threshold for damage formation makes it more challenging.